-Term Definition Pre-Disability Pre-Disability Salary is the monthly salary immediately prior to the Date of Disability .
-Salary If you are a contract employee on a contract term of less than 6 months, the Pre-Disability Salary means the average of the gross monthly Salary earned over the 12 months (or if Employed less than 12 months, over your period of employment) immediately prior to the Date of Disability .
-Terminal Illness Terminal Illness means you are suffering from an illness, or have incurred an injury, that is likely to result in your death within a period of 12 months from the date of certification of the Terminal Illness by two registered Medical Practitioners (one being a specialist physician in the particular medical field), both acceptable to the insurer.
+Term Definition Permanent Incapacity Permanent Incapacity is defined in the Superannuation Industry (Supervision) Regulations 1994 (Cth).
+A member of a superannuation fund is taken to be suffering permanent incapacity if the trustee of the fund is reasonably satisfied that the member's ill-health (whether physical or mental) makes it unlikely that the member will engage in gainful employment for which the member is reasonably qualified by education, training or experience.
+Psychiatric Treatment Psychiatric Treatment means following the advice of a treating psychiatrist in accordance with an established treatment plan and expert guidelines for the treatment of psychiatric conditions (guidelines must be recognised in Australia).
+Schizophrenia Schizophrenia means Schizophrenia (Multiple Episodes or Continuous), diagnosed in accordance with Diagnostic and Statistical Manual of Mental Disorders (DSM) 5.
+Schizophreniform Disorder Schizophreniform Disorder means Schizophreniform Disorder (Multiple Episodes or Continuous), diagnosed in accordance with Diagnostic and Statistical Manual of Mental Disorders (DSM) 5.
+Terminal Illness Terminal Illness means you are suffering from an illness, or have incurred an injury, that is likely to result in your death within a period of 24 months from the date of certification of the Terminal Illness by two registered Medical Practitioners (one being a specialist physician in the particular medical field), both acceptable to the insurer, and for each of the certificates, the certification periods have not ended.
 The benefit the insurance policy pays out is termed as a Terminal Illness benefit.
 Terminal Medical Condition Terminal Medical Condition is a condition of release under the Superannuation Industry (Supervision) Regulations 1994 (Cth).
 For more information refer to the Super Savings Accumulation Guide.
 Unpaid Leave Unpaid Leave means leave (not being cessation of employment) without pay from your employer.
 This leave must be: (i) approved by your employer or authorised by: (a) the Commonwealth, a State or a Territory, or (b) a certified agreement or award made by a tribunal or body having the authority to do so under the law of the Commonwealth, a State or a Territory. (ii) in relation to which you have a statutory or contractual right to resume employment at the end of the leave, and (iii) in relation to which you are not being paid by the employer.
 Unpaid Leave excludes leave: (i) that is due to your illness or injury, or (ii) during which you receive or are entitled to receive: (a) income benefits, or (b) disability income benefits, or (c) social security sickness benefits, or (iii) due to strike or lockout.